Three arrested over death of Kiwi dad Alan Culverwell shot by pirates in Panama

 They left home before the chill of winter, bought a boat for a bargain in the United States and let the warm trade winds start them on a journey home to New Zealand that was expected to take up to two years.

-But they only made it as far as the central American country of Panama before crossing paths with the pirates who would violently alter the course of their lives.
+But they only made it as far as the Central American country of Panama before crossing paths with the pirates who would violently alter the course of their lives.

 Around 2am local time on Thursday, Culverwell, who had worked frequently in the Chatham Islands, emerged from the sleeping area of his family's 65-foot launch while it was off the Guna Yala region, on the country's northern coastline.